MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/install-dpm.md

 4. Install SQL Server on the local or remote server.

 5. Copy the following text into Notepad (or another text editor) and save the script on the DPM server as DPMSetup.ini.
 You use the same script whether the SQL Server instance is installed on the DPM server or on a remote server.

+  >[!IMPORTANT]
+  > When installing DPM, use NetBIOS names for the domain name and SQL machine name.
+Do not use fully qualified domain names (FQDN).

   When creating DPMSetup.ini, replace the text inside <> with values from your own environment.
 Lines beginning with the hash (#) are commented out, and DPM setup uses the default values.
 To specify your own values, type the values within the <> and delete the hash (#).